berserkhmdvhb/charfinder/README.md

 **charfinder** is a terminal and Python-based tool to search Unicode characters by name—strictly or fuzzily—with normalization, caching, logging, and colorful output.

-Ever tried to find an emoji using name of it, or more technically, the Unicode character for "shrug" or "grinning face"? `charfinder` helps you locate them effortlessly from the command line or programmatically.
+Ever tried to find an emoji using its name, or more technically, the Unicode character for "shrug" or "grinning face"? `charfinder` helps you locate them effortlessly from the command line or programmatically.

 ---